evanrolfe/trayce_web/content/docs/getting-started/install.md

 ---
-title: Leaf Page
+title: Install
 type: docs
-prev: docs/folder/
+prev: docs/introduction
+weight: 1
 ---

 This page is under a folder.